Meet the EBP voices featured in this issue.

 Carolyn Hogg holding a juvenile Tasmanian devil they captured to tag as part of the ongoing management of the species on Maria Island.

 Carolyn Hogg: I have been working on the conservation of threatened species for over thirty years both in Australia and overseas.
-I am the Science Lead & Chair of the national Threatened Species Initiative, a program generating genomic resources for Australia's threatened species, Professor of Biodiversity and Conservation and co-lead of the Australasian Wildlife Genomics Group in the Faculty of Science, and Deputy Director Engagement for the Sydney Environment Institute.
-And a current member of the Earth BioGenome Project executive council.
+I am the Science Lead & Chair of the national Threatened Species Initiative, a program generating genomic resources for Australia’s threatened species, Professor of Biodiversity and Conservation and co-lead of the Australasian Wildlife Genomics Group in the Faculty of Science, and Deputy Director Engagement for the Sydney Environment Institute.
+I am also a current member of the Earth BioGenome Project executive council.

 My research focuses on the interface of research and conservation management in Australia, driving policy and action for species such as Tasmanian devils, orange-bellied parrots, koalas, bilbies, and woylies.
 Working closely with my academic and conservation management partners, my vision is to create a conservation legacy for Australia by changing the way we integrate science, management, and policy; to proactively promote species’ resilience in the face of a changing world.
 We are achieving this by developing better tools and technologies for integration into real-time conservation management decisions.